 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at Northridge Veterinary Center.

 Our hospital is open Monday - Friday from 7:30am to 6:00pm.
-On Saturdays we are open from 8:00am until noon.
-The clinic is closed on Sunday.
+The clinic is closed on Saturday and Sunday.

 2. Do I need to have an appointment?

 Patients are seen by appointment, but we do welcome walk ins.

 3. What forms of payment do you accept?